pressbooks/pressbooks/readme.txt

 * Major cleanup of the administration interface.

 = 2.6.7 =
-* Added the ability to edit a table's class in the MCE Table Button's properties editor.
+* Added the ability to edit a table\'s class in the MCE Table Button\'s properties editor.
 * Fixed an issue where Chinese would appear as the default user interface language.
 * Fixed an issue where disabling social media sharing buttons would only disable Facebook (props to @colomet for the bug report).
 * Updated localizations.